JasonJOCKKY/MovieWeb/report/Report.md

 ## Introduction
 We are Group 70.
 This group is comprised of Weiyu Feng, Jingsong Tan, and Joseph Vitale.
 For our project, we created a movie search and review website using Angular, Firestore, Firebase OAuth, Material, Bootstrap, and The Movie Database (TMDb) API.

 To use the app, navigate to the link given above.
 At the home page, you can choose to search for a film, which can be done in one of three ways: search by title, explore based off criteria (genre, rating, year), and find movies by popularity.
 You may also decide to login or sign up (in the header bar).
+You may also view the About Us page for more information about the developers of the app.
 After a search, results will dynamically generate on the page.
 You can select one of the results to view a quick preview of the film and decide to view more information or continue searching.

 If you decide to view more information, you will be taken to a movie details page.
 There you are able to view more information about the film.
 If you are logged-in, you can also leave a review for the film or make a reply to an existing review.
 If you have not logged-in, and you attempt to review or reply, instead you will be prompted to login.